I had only sit down to write a chapter. Maybe not even that, maybe even just some words on a few pages that made it look like a chapter.

 “Are you stupid, Pear?
 Did you see anybody else when we woke up?
 Did you hear anything when we got onto the boat?
 THEY’RE ALL DEAD.”

-Everyone went silent, as Edgar’s words sank in.
+Everyone went silent, as Elias’s words sank in.

 Arlene began to cry.